bobanilic/MerlinScale/README.md

 1. Download `tailscale.ipk`.

-2. Don't forget to make the downloaded file executable.
-You can do this with the following command:

-    ```bash
-    chmod +x tailscale.ipk
-    ```

-3. Install the package.
+2. Install the package.
 After installing, you need to start the `tailscaled` service:

     ```bash
     /opt/etc/init.d/S06tailscaled start
     ```

-4. Run `tailscale up` and click on the link to authorize.
+3. Run `tailscale up` and click on the link to authorize.
 Alternatively, you can use an auth key:

     ```bash
     tailscale up --auth-key=<your-auth-key>